Tech

 AI & Big Data Expo, 26 & 27 September in Amsterdam

-What’s hotter than artificial intelligence.
-We dunno … let’s ask ChatGPT.
-“Nothing.”
 How do you even know if this wasn’t written by some chatbot?
-Okay, it wasn’t, but that’s the shape of our world these days.
+Okay, it wasn’t, but that’s the shape of things to come in our world these days.

-AI is evolving and advancing every minute of every day.
+AI is evolving every minute of every day.
 Humans, not so much.
 So, this is your chance to catch up with new capabilities and applications.
 A projected 6,000 attendees from across Europe are expected including CTO’s, heads of innovation and technology, IT directors, telecom providers, developers, startups and VCs etc.

 Speakers this year include: